-For the three months ended September 30, 2006 and 2005, our tax expense primarily consisted of tax provisions for our subsidiaries in the United States, the Netherlands and Canada.
-The taxable income for our United States, Dutch and Canadian subsidiaries is a function of their level of costs incurred and charged to VistaPrint Limited under service agreements.
+For the three and nine months ended March 31, 2007 and 2006, our tax expense primarily consisted of tax provisions for our subsidiaries in the United States, the Netherlands and Canada.
+The taxable income for our United States, Dutch, Canadian and Spanish subsidiaries is a function of their level of costs incurred and charged to VistaPrint Limited under transfer pricing agreements.
 The resulting tax liability in each jurisdiction is incurred regardless of whether the consolidated group is profitable.
+In April 2006, the United States Internal Revenue Service completed their audit of our United States subsidiary, VistaPrint USA, Incorporated for the fiscal year ending June 30, 2003.
+We had established tax reserves in excess of the ultimate settled amounts and as a result of the settlement we had reversed \$0.2 million of excess income tax reserves during the three month period ended March 31, 2006.
+This reversal was accounted for as a discrete event and resulted in an income tax benefit during this period of \$0.2 million.